 “But now we know better.
 We were choosing recycled gold as our main metal option without taking into account the nearly 100 million people worldwide who depend on Artisanal and Small Scale Mining (ASM) of gold to survive.”

-Many of the stones that they use are cut in-house and sourced directly.
+They cut many of their stones in-house and source them directly.
 They even offer a way to shop by stone and learn more about these rare minerals.”

 Ana Brazaityte, designer and owner of this Bay Area-based jewelry brand crafts Bauhaus-inspired jewelry with an intense commitment to supply chain transparency.